 - It’s for ages 4+ – a great activity to do with grandparents!

 - Up to 12 people are allowed on a boat at a time.
-But for larger groups double kayaks are used in addition.
+Double kayaks can be used for larger groups.

-- This is the only boat that is allowed to do excursions in the Dead Sea and therefore going on these boat excursions is the only way for a person to be able to explore the lowest place on Earth!
+- This is the only boat that is allowed to do excursions in the Dead Sea.
+Therefore, going on these boat excursions is the only way for a person to be able to explore the lowest place on Earth!
 These tours should be on every person’s BUCKET LIST

 - Because every time you go you’ll sees dramatic changes, this is a PERFECT activity even for someone who has been to the Dead Sea before!